Apps outside the Ecwid App Market

 • Your app will be allowed to specify variable redirect URL in the oAuth requests

-• For security reasons, a user will be asked to give access for this app every time an authorization dialog is opened, even if they've already authorized the access to the same app with the same permissions (access scope)
+• For security reasons, a user will be asked to give access for this app every time an authorization dialog is opened, even if they've already authorized access to the same app with the same permissions (scopes)

 2. Use a special app public key instead of your secret key

-As you saw in the documentation above, your app has two keys: the app ID and the app secret key.
-The former (app ID) is a not secret — you can safely expose it in your code regardless of the kind of the application you're building.
-The latter — your application secret key — is usually to be kept in secret.
-However when your app code resides on a user web server or device, the both app keys may be exposed and, whether it's an open source or not, you should assume your app credentials can be found by anyone.
+As you saw in the documentation above, your app has two keys: the app ID (client_id) and the app secret key (client_secret).
+App's client_id isn't secret — you can safely expose it in your code regardless of the kind of the application you're building. client_secret however be kept in secret.
+When your app code resides on a user web server or device, both app keys may be exposed and, whether it's an open source or not, you should assume your app credentials can be found by anyone.

-In this case, please contact us and we will enable a special "public mode" for your app secret key, so you may safely expose it in your code.
-So, if someone find your app keys in your app code, don't worry — the Ecwid API is designed to handle this situation.
-You app keys won't allow anyone access any user data without user permission (without an access token).
-Them having your app keys wouldn't put you or your users at risk.
+In this case, please contact us and we will enable a special "public mode" for your app, so you may safely expose it in your code.
+In that case, if someone finds your app keys in app code, you don't need to worry — our API is designed to safely handle this situation.
+App keys won't allow anyone to access any user data without user permission (access token).
+Having your app keys wouldn't put you or your users data at risk.

 Notes on the public mode of the app keys: